cpezzato/panda_simulation/README.md

 - Free-energy minimisation using proprioceptive and visual sensors
 - Active inferencve control
 - Model reference adaptive control
-- Fault detection for camera faults with offline threshold
+- Fault detection and recovery for camera faults with online threshold
-- Fault recovery for camera faults

 ## TODO
 - Camera calibration (now the sensor is simulated using noisy data from the DK)
-- Online Fault detection (for these we need the dynamic model of the robot)

 ## Description